unitycoder/core/README.md

 - [Twitter][twitter]
 - [Website][website]

 ## 🔭Follow our progress

 <p align="center"><a href="https://trello.com/b/PNrqXXN0/voxel-based">Follow our progress on  Trello</a></p>

 ## :star2: Special thanks for
 **theSoenke** [Github][githubtheSoenkeProceduralTerrain]
-To allow us to use his code as based from our prject
+He allowed us to use his code as a base for our project

-**Tomasz Foster** and **Andrew Gotow** [Github][githubNaiveSurfaceNets] To allow us to use their Naive Surface Nets implementation
+**Tomasz Foster** and **Andrew Gotow** [Github][githubNaiveSurfaceNets] They allowed us to use their Naive Surface Nets implementation

 **alia** [Source code][sourceMarchingTetrahedra]
 To shared Marching Tetrahedra codebase

 **lonelyProgrammerWeeb**, **Fobri** and **PatrikHoller** To created the core of this project